SHILLONG: DONER Secretary Naveen Verma on Friday proposed a green industrial corridor for the region.

 A student from Assam, posing a question to Kampa Borgoyary, Deputy Chief, Bodoland Territorial Council asked, “What can I do so that people also know about Manas National Park beside Kaziranga which stands out?”

-“Engage with local NGOs, participate in programmes there and act at the grass root level is what should be done,” Borgoyary replied.
+“Engage with local NGOs, participate in programs there and act at the grass-root level is what should be done,” Borgoyary replied.